 - Tidy up friends lists.
 Defriend people you don't know, people who don't like you, and any risky contacts.

 - Join some professional networks.
 Linkedin is the most famous, but check for others including networks and mailing lists in your chosen job areas.

 The internet can help you get work, find your learning destination and pursue your interests.
 Your own content online can also support this - as long as it looks good.

 If you need help to become work ready there is support available:

 - At School - Young people receive Information, Advice and Guidance (IAG) about different careers from Year 9 at school.
 This will usually include careers interviews, a work experience placement, and information about apprenticeships, further and higher education and other choices.

-- Seeking employment or learning - You can talk to workers on this website (click on Live Chat M-F 10am-4pm), or register for support here or at your local Young People's Job Club.
-There are also training providers who can help you build skills and traineeships which get you work ready.
+- Seeking employment or learning - You can talk to workers on this website or register for support here or at your local Young People's Job Club.

 Experience: As a work experience student I have done a couple things to get ready for work.
 I have started writing my CV, which is almost compulsory for job interviews, and I have taken a look into careers which interest me, I am good at and also enjoy.
 I also plan to research into a job’s area and I have already looked at what interviewers are looking for.
 When I’ve done all this I feel I’ll be ready for whatever comes my way - Isaac, 15